KashmereLabs/permalink_web_archiver/README.md

 # Permalink Web Archiver
-Permalink web archiver strips down the noise from a webpage and generates a readable version of an article and archives it to Arweave permaweb.
+Permalink web archiver removes the noise from a webpage and strips down the webpage to its core generating an easily readable version of an article and archives it to Arweave permaweb.

+It also bypasses any paywalls on a publisher website while generating the readable archive.

+This project is meant to generate readable content artifacts and enable web content to be preserved over an extended period of time.

+Please use it judiciously and do not upload copyrighted content from the web.

 ## Motivation
 Webpages are filled with adware, noise and unnecessary parts.
+It is often hard not to get distracted by all the unnecessary content and get pulled into the rabbit hole of clickbait adware.

+Furthermore webpages are often transient and do not last a very long time.
+A publisher might delete old content to free up disk space or the company hosting might go out of business.
+This means that all of the content that was stored in the company servers are then lost forever.

+## Features
 This app generates a short summary and detailed text, representation and stores it permanently to the Arweave permaweb.

-## Features
+Salient features include-

 ### Article Archiving
 Companies come and go, web-servers shut down, content gets deleted all the time.
-Once an article is archived it will be preserved in the permaweb forever.
+Once an article is archived with this app, it will be preserved in the permaweb forever.

 ### Article cleaning
+Removes extra fkuff from a webpage and strips it down to its main content and image.

 ### Article tagging
 Automatic tag extraction for better organization, management and querying

 ### Article summarization
-Automatically generated article summary for
+Automatically generated article summary for the webpage content so that you can get the gist without spending too much time reading the entire article.

 ### Article Sentiment
 Article sentiment polarity scoring.